bitcoinbrisbane/BitPoker/README.md

 These are out side the scope of this paper.

 ## Messages
 All actions are sent as messages.
 They must include a public key hash and be signed.
-The payload must also reference there previous message hash.
+The payload must also reference their previous message hash.

-Messages are signed by first concatinating the values.
+1. Concatinate the payload the values
+2. Hash the payload of step 1
+3. Sign the output of step 2

 General message format